3/3/2024 3:26:43 PM

 Contributes to your immune system, mental health, blood health, the reduction of tiredness and fatigue and supports healthy hair

 See the bottom of this page for the ingredients highest in vitamin B6

 What is vitamin B6?

-Niacin: Adequate Vitamin B6 levels in the body reduce the need for eating foods that contain niacin.
+Niacin: Adequate vitamin B6 levels in the body reduce the need for eating foods that contain niacin10.